How do you verify your SOC 2 auditor is a real CPA?

 Is my SOC 2 report valid if the firm isn't a licensed CPA firm?

-No. If the issuer is not a licensed CPA firm, the report is not a valid SOC 2 opinion under AICPA standards, and the enterprise customers relying on it cannot trust its contents.
-Before signing an engagement, verify the firm's license on CPAverify and its peer review status with the AICPA.
-If either is missing, the resulting report won't hold up.
+No. If the issuer is not a licensed CPA firm, the report is not a valid SOC 2 opinion under AICPA standards, and the customers relying on it cannot trust it.
+Before you sign, confirm both the firm's registration and the lead CPA's individual license on CPAverify.
+If either is missing, the report will not hold up.

 Keep reading